Office of Federal Contract Compliance Programs (OFCCP) – FAQs – Section 503 Final Rule

 19. Does the Final Rule change the requirements for conducting outreach and recruitment?

-20. How does the Final Rule change the current Section 503 recordkeeping requirements?
+20. How does the Final Rule change the current Section 503 record-keeping requirements?

 21. Does the Final Rule update how compliance officers conduct compliance evaluations?